Developer Guide

 add n/John Doe e/johndoe@example.com tg/friend

 Expected: No person is added.
-Error details shown in the status message indicating unexpected extra input.
+The status message shows unexpected extra inputtg/friend.

 -